 First things first.
-As Dr. Schultz-Torosian says, you have to, “... acknowledge that your daily activity/movement and eating has changed. … Review, and then figure out what is different.”
+As Dr. Schultz-Torosian says, you have to, “... acknowledge that your daily activity/movement and eating has changed...
+Review, and then figure out what is different.”

 This is where health coaching can help.
 If getting back into an exercise routine, for example, feels like a daunting prospect, they’ll guide you on how to get started.
-They’ll help you make small adjustments at first, like walking (instead of driving), attending a virtual gym class, digging out DVD videos to exercise to, getting outside and doing yard work, or going on a hike.
+They’ll help you make small adjustments at first, like walking (instead of driving), attending a virtual gym class, finding exercise videos, getting outside and doing yard work, or going on a hike.
 JAMA Psychiatry found even small increases in exercise can have a huge impact on mental health.

 Eating healthier foods can be a big mood booster, as explained in this article published by Harvard Health.
 As COVID-19 wore on, many of us changed our eating habits — from how we were shopping, to how we prepared our food.
 For many of us, working from home has meant the snacking and mindless trips to the refrigerator have increased, along with our intake of sweets, salty foods, and alcohol.
 These changes in eating habits are known contributors to fatigue and mood change.

 Another Vera provider has this to say about getting back on track with nutritional eating: